 Special thank you to Mayor Justin Cummings, Ph.D., City of Santa Cruz, for the May 26th Mayoral Proclamation honoring Pride month and the LGBTQIA+ Graduation Celebration.

 As we mourn the closing of our schools and try to adjust to the constantly evolving COVID-19 situation, we want to commend all the hard work of our LGBTQIA+ students who have been out, proud, and working for safer campuses in our community, and take time to honor them as graduates.

 As the country is encouraged to practice social distancing, many institutions are canceling or postponing their graduation ceremonies; this effort will honor the LGBTQIA+ students who are graduating this spring who may be impacted by these cancellations and disproportionately impacted by COVID-19.

 The event will include many traditional elements of a graduation ceremony, including an official welcome from the Santa Cruz County Superintendent of Schools, various school superintendents and elected officials.

 Tune in to “Out In Santa Cruz”

-Hear from Rachel Warne, founder of the LGBTQIA+ graduation ceremony, and Linus Harless, Soquel High School graduate, as they discussed the upcoming ceremony on the May 23 Out In Santa Cruz Radio Show.
+Hear from Rachel Warne, founder of the Celebration of LGBTQIA+ Graduates, and Linus Harless, Soquel High School graduate, as they discussed the upcoming celebration on the May 23 Out In Santa Cruz Radio Show.
 Correction: Linus Harless pronouns are They/Them/Theirs